 - Possibility to include complex BFN functions such as comparators for tracking.

-3D-printing provides an ideal solution for monolithic clusterization.
+3D-printing provides an ideal solution for monolithic horns.
 Monolithic antenna clusters can contain hundreds of elements, depending on the application.
 They allow to reduce assembly time by reducing the number elements to be mounted allows for the reduced assembly of systems such as active antenna arrays or antenna farms.
 Considering clusters at an early stage allows for the improvement of mechanical performances and weight of the RF system.
 The production lead-time is much faster than if standalone elements were considered.

 - X-band example (4 elements 2x2):

 - X-band military band (≈7.5 GHz);